 Most of your study will be at your workplace and at home.
 The face-to-face sessions will be held at one of the University of South Wales’s campuses in Cardiff, Newport or Pontypridd.

 The University's degree apprenticeship fees are covered by the Higher Education Funding Council for Wales*.
 The employer will pay you the apprentice wage.

 *This is only available for apprenticeships based in Wales and is not applicable for the police apprenticeships.

-We are awaiting confirmation of financial support for courses starting in 2019.
+We are awaiting confirmation of financial support for courses.